LostLightProjects/jellyfin-skill/README.md

 ## About
 Stream music from your Jellyfin server using Mycroft!
 Play all songs by an artist or an instant mix of any artist/album/song in your Jellyfin library.

-This has been tested on Zorin OS 16 (Ubuntu 20.04 LTS) using VLC audio backend and PiCroft using Google AIY Voicekit and VLC
+This has been tested on Zorin OS 16 (Ubuntu 20.04 LTS) using VLC audio backend, Debian Stable, Fedora Worksation 35 & 36 and PiCroft using Google AIY Voicekit and VLC (VLC is needed for PiCroft - read down below)

 ## Examples